ZabGo/Music-App_React_and_Spring/README.md

 ## Extensions

-category can be added to a song so the user can search songs by category.
+Category can be added to a song so the user can search songs by category.

 Timer can be added for a task.

 User can create a playlist of videos.

-User can add metronome to practice
+User can add metronome to practice.

-User can add audio file to the app
+User can add audio file to the app.

 ## Further Extensions